ont-app/igraph/README.md

 ## Graph

-The Graph type is a very lightweight implementation supporting IGraph.
-The aim here aside from demonstrating IGraph is to add just one layer of expressiveness to `map`.
+The Graph type is a very lightweight implementation of IGraph.
+The aim here, aside from demonstrating IGraph, is to add just one layer of expressiveness to `map`.

 To create: